StupiddCupid/User-level-Thread-Library/REPORT.md

 3. struct Node* newNode with its parameter 'value', allocating a space for each new node, initializing its value and connecting its next node.

+For

-Part 2️⃣: User-level thread library
+Part 2️⃣ User-level thread library

-Part 3️⃣: Semaphore API
+Part 3️⃣ Semaphore API
 To better recognize the command and execute each arguments correctly, we created a 'Parser' function via data structure called 'struct Parser' to seperate command and arguments.
 First, we create two arrays, array 'command' for saving command and the other one 'args' for saving arguments.
 We use